graycatlabs/PyBBIO/README.md

-### PyBBIO v0.4
+### PyBBIO v0.5
 http://github.com/alexanderhiam/PyBBIO
 Copyright (c) 2012 - Alexander Hiam - ahiam@marlboro.edu

 PyBBIO is a Python library for Arduino-style hardware IO support on the TI Beaglebone.
-It currently supports supports basic digital IO through digitalRead() and digitalWrite() functions, as well as ADC support through analogRead() and an Arduino-style UART interface.
-PWM, SPI and I2C are on the way, so keep checking the Github page for updates.
+It currently supports basic digital IO through digitalRead() and digitalWrite() functions, ADC support through analogRead(), PWM support analogWrite() as well as a few utility functions for changing PWM frequency etc., and an Arduino-style UART interface.
+SPI and I2C are on the way, so keep checking the Github page for updates.
 #### Documentation at http://github.com/alexanderhiam/PyBBIO/wiki

 #Installing